How to Get Unbanned From a Subreddit A Practical Guide

 Why Was I Banned?
 Understanding the Moderator’s View

-Remember, moderators are just volunteers trying to keep their community on track.
-They aren't out to get you.
-Putting yourself in their shoes is the first step toward crafting a successful appeal.
+Moderators are volunteers trying to keep their communities organized and on-topic.
+They’re not out to target individual users.
+Approaching the situation from their perspective is the first step toward a successful appeal.

 Start With the Evidence